brazil-bruno/banking-ecommerce-microservices-devops/README.md

 * JwtToken, RefreshToken and JwtTokenEnhancer
 * Authentication and Authorization
 * BCryptPasswordEncoder
-* Kafka, Fafdrop and Zookeeper
+* Kafka, Kafdrop and Zookeeper
 * Netflix Eureka
 * Openfeign
 * Zipkin and Sleuth